prof-rossetti/intro-to-python/exercises/exec-dash/README.md

 ### Further Exploration Challenges

 If you're able to complete the basic project requirements with relative ease, consider addressing one or more of the ["Exec Dash" Further Exploration Challenges](challenges.md) (e.g. validating CSV files, comparing sales across months, predicting future sales).

-## Submission Instructions

-Submission of this exercise is optional, but if you'd like to take this opportunity to practice the project submission process, consult the [Contributor's Guide](/CONTRIBUTING.md) and follow the steps below:

-  1. Push your local project repository to GitHub, so you can visit your remote project repository at a URL like `https://github.com/YOUR_USERNAME/exec-dash`
-  2. Fork the ["upstream" course repository](https://github.com/prof-rossetti/nyu-info-2335-201905) (or refresh your existing fork)
-  3. Update the ["submissions.csv"](submissions.csv) file in your remote fork of the course repository to include an entry linking to your remote project repository URL
-  4. Finally, submit a Pull Request for the changes in your remote fork of the course repository to be accepted back into the "upstream" course repository

-This process may seem a little unfamiliar at the moment, but it will become more familiar with each repetition.